ShreyasK412/lab0/README.md

-## UID: 123456789
+## UID: 005717129

-(IMPORTANT: Only replace the above numbers with your true UID, do not modify spacing and newlines, otherwise your tarfile might not be created correctly)

-# A Kernel Seedling

-One sentence description

-## Building
+Building

-Explain how to build your kernel module
+To build the kernel module, navigate to the folder containing proc_count.c and Makefile and execute the make command.

-## Running
+Running

-Explain how to run your kernel module and what to expect
+After building the kernel module, insert it into the kernel by running sudo insmod proc_count.ko.
+Check the module's details by running modinfo proc_count.ko.
+To display the number of running processes, use the command cat /proc/count.

-## Cleaning Up
+Cleaning Up

-Explain how to remove your kernel module and clean up the code
+To remove the kernel module, use the command sudo rmmod proc_count.
+This will unload the module from the kernel.
+Execute make clean to remove object and executable files and clean up the code.

-## Testing
+Testing

-Report which kernel release version you tested your module on (hint: use `uname`, check for options with `man uname`).
-It should match release numbers as seen on <https://www.kernel.org/>.
+I tested my module on kernel release version 5.14.8-arch1-1, which I confirmed by running the command uname -r.
+To view information about the kernel release version being tested, use the command modinfo proc_count.ko.